 With over four decades of experience, we use our unique understanding of the oil industry to help you assess risk and reduce expenses.
-By utilizing old and current multispectral satellite image data, spectral analysis and sub-pixel classification, old well locations can be recovered and coordinates adjusted to improve the geophysical and geological interpretation "before" additional wells are drilled in the same area.
-This increases the success ration considerable, especially when some of the old well locations have coordinate problems in excess of 1 km.
+By utilizing old and current multispectral satellite image data, spectral analysis, and sub-pixel classification, old well locations can be recovered and coordinates adjusted to improve the geophysical and geological interpretation "before" additional wells are drilled in the same area.
+This increases the success ratio considerably, especially when some of the old well locations have coordinate problems in excess of 1 km.
 Specialty services include recovery and coordinate adjustments of old wells, as well as seismic surveys in heavy jungle and desert terrain.

-Multispectral imaging (VNIR), WorldView-3 Short Wave InfraRed (SWIR) and thematic mineral mapping allows researchers to collect reflectance data and absorption properties of soils, rock, and vegetation.
+Multispectral imaging (VNIR), WorldView-3 Short Wave InfraRed (SWIR), and thematic mineral mapping allow researchers to collect reflectance data and absorption properties of soils, rock, and vegetation.
 By leveraging wavelengths and spectral reflectance data, spectral signatures, invisible to the human eye, can be established for mineral traces located on the surface.
 Our satellite imaging technology can yield unrivaled insight as to the composition of earth surfaces, greatly aiding geologists, scientists and researchers.
-This data could be utilized by trained photo geologists to interpret surface lithology's, identify clays, oxides, soil types and identify potential locations of minerals, from high and medium resolution satellite imagery.
+This data could be utilized by trained photo geologists to interpret surface lithology, identify clays, oxides, soil types and identify potential locations of minerals, from high and medium resolution satellite imagery.

-Mitigate business risks, accelerate pipeline planning, learn about surface composition, and predict environmental impact using the solutions we have tailored to enhance mining and energy projects.
+Mitigate business risks, accelerate pipeline planning, learn about the surface composition, and predict environmental impact using the solutions we have tailored to enhance mining and energy projects.

 From construction site selection and evaluation to the assessment of existing structures, we have solutions designed to help facilitate every step of your project.